3 QUESTIONS- HOW TO KNOW WHEN TO GRAB YOUR RESUME AND RUN!

-A good company creates a successful interview process which includes well thought-out questions that allow you the opportunity to demonstrate who you are as a professional, rather than produce canned answers you found on Google.
+A good company creates a successful interview process that includes well-thought-out questions that allow you the opportunity to demonstrate who you are as a professional, rather than produce canned answers you found on Google.
 But let’s not forget, that while they are interviewing you, you are also interviewing them.
-At the end of the interview, you want to feel confident that this a role where you can feel successful in and that they have demonstrated they are a company you would like to work for.
-Their answers to a few of your questions, will immediately tell you if they are the right fit for you or if you should walk out the door.
+At the end of the interview, you want to feel confident that this a role where you can feel successful and that they have demonstrated they are a company you would like to work for.
+Their answers to a few of your questions will immediately tell you if they are the right fit for you or if you should walk out the door.

 3 “Must Ask” Questions That Will Tell You if the Job Sucks

 1. What do you like about working for this company?
 It’s not difficult to boast about the things you love, whether it’s your grandchildren or your favorite restaurant.
 The same should be true about the company you work for.
 If the interviewer hesitates or struggles to find a handful of things that make the company special, he is sending a very clear message.
 In addition, pay close attention to word choice.
 Telling a candidate that you “like the corporate gym” is very different than explaining that “the gym is one of many ways in which the company strives to take care of its staff and listens to employee’s requests.”